-40Based In his intentional reading of extension Jean-Claude Pariente (Pariente, Jean-Claude (1985).
-L'analyse du language à Port-Royal, Paris, C.N.R.S. Éditions de Minuit. pp. 246-247) argues that neither universal nor particular affirmatives carries existential import.
-He, therefore, rejects the reading may be doubted that the authors of the Logic thought much about the properties of the empty set, but from the perspective of modern theory, there would be an obvious reason for incorporating existential import into the truth-conditions of affirmatives under the referential reading of extension, for if otherwise, any propositions with a false idea as subject would be true because its extension would be empty, and therefore a subset of the extension of any predicate.
+40Based ln his intentional reading of extension Jean-Claude Pariente (Pariente, Jean-Claude (1985).
+L'analyse du language à Port-Royal, Paris, C.N.R.S. Éditions de Minuit. pp. 246- from the perspective of modern theory, there would be an obvious reason for incorporating existential import into the truth-conditions of affirmatives under the referential reading of extension, for if otherwise, any propositions with a false idea as subject would be true because its extension would be empty, and therefore a subset of the extension of any predicate.